The Shannon and Weaver Model of Communication: Elements, Diagram, and Examples

 1. Forming Stage of Tuckman’s Theory: (Orientation)

 Forming is the first stage of Tuckman’s theory of communication, also known as the five stages of the group development model.
 Usually, members carefully explore both personal and group goals in this stage.
-They feel uncomfortable working with a group of strangers or unfamiliar colleagues trying to understand and test personal relationships.
-Member also orients itself to itself.
+They feel uncomfortable working with a group of strangers or unfamiliar colleagues, trying to understand and test personal relationships.
+A member also orients itself to itself.

 Group Develops in the Forming Stage: